Bist07/EquiFood-App-A/UIcomponents.md

 # Implementing with Ionic

-    - We are no longer implementing with Ionic, now working with react native
+    - We are no longer implementing with Ionic, now working with react native.

+## React Native  Components List - Amrita:

+    - Working on react native drawer implementation with stack navigation.
+    - Worst case scenario: will implement tab navigation